Rail transport in Switzerland: Rail links to other countries

 The main railway lines linking Switzerland with Italy are the Gotthard railway and the Simplon railway.
 SBB and the Italian Trenitalia jointly operate EC services across the Italy–Switzerland border.
 These services run between and or even via the Simplon Tunnel.
-Between Basel and Milan via Bern and the Lötschberg Base and Simplon Tunnels, and between Zurich HB and Milan via the Gotthard route.
+Between Basel and Milan via Bern and the Lötschberg Base and Simplon Tunnels, and between Zürich HB and Milan via the Gotthard route.
 These routes were previously operated by Cisalpino.
 Other standard-gauge lines crossing the border are operated by regional trains of TILO.